SeeMycode2022/byPython_your_LifeIsEsay/conversion_base/README.md

 for the cmd you must be follow that order :

-1. put the path of the folder of conversion_base in the cmd
+1. put path of the folder of conversion_base in the cmd
 2. put that code : python base.exe

 for the IDE you must be follow that order: